dywsy21/Cecilia/README.md

 ```
 SummarizeAndPush(topic):
     Use arxiv api to retrieve the latest papers of that topic, at most 10 papers
-    Check if Ollama service is running
+    Check if Ollama service is running, if not, raise exception
     for each paper:
         Check on disk, if already summarized before:
+            if this SummarizeAndPush is invoked by /subscribe now:
-            continue (don't add to overall results)
+                add the paper's result to overall results
+            else:
+                continue
         Get the paper's pdf file
         Use markitdown to get the markdown version of this pdf
-        Use Ollama api to summarize the paper (needs to be easy to understand)
+        Use Ollama api to summarize the paper in an easy-to-understand tone
-        Add result to overall results (including the pdf link)
+        Add result to overall results, including the authors, pdf link, summary and categories&topics of the paper
     Construct a pretty discord flavor json message based on the overall results
     Send the json message to the user via Message Pusher
     Store the pdfs and the summarization results on disk